 Traveler's checks are increasingly rare.
 Please note that many of our partner organizations abroad recommend that students not bring traveler's checks.
-Very few people use traveler's checks anymore.

 Moving Money Quickly

 If you have budgeted in advance and followed the strategies for accessing money, you should be in good shape while abroad.
 But the unexpected can happen-well, unexpectedly!
 If you need to have money sent to you from home, it can take anywhere from 72 hours to 30 days, unless you have a credit/debit card.
 Have an emergency transfer plan worked out with your parents or another trusted person at home.